hooroo/sqs-worker/README.md

 At this point there is no optimisation around the number of processors per worker for a given instance, so as worker classes are added to an application, this number may need tweaking.
 Longer term we may want to centralise the management of how many processors are assigned to each worker based on all the workers in the app and the resources available.

-On MRI, the more IO that occurrs with fetching and processing messages, the more opportunity for parallelisation of the workers.
+On MRI, the more IO that occurs with fetching and processing messages, the more opportunity for parallelisation of the workers.

 ### Running workers